Health Professions Education

 Degree Types: MS

-All students complete intensive formal training in curriculum development, assessment, and diversity, equity and inclusivity.
+All students complete intensive formal training in curriculum development, assessment, and equity.
 MS-HPE students will also complete a capstone project with mentoring by program faculty.

 Additional resources: